Sing If You Can: Reception

 Reviews have been mainly negative.
 The Guardian TV critic Grace Dent was scathing about the show, calling it "the worst TV programme ever made".
 Daily Mirror columnist Kevin O'Sullivan called it "gormless garbage" and "mind-numbingly banal".

 International versions

-Most international versions of Twist and Shout, Sing If You Can, and Killer Karaoke.
+Most international versions of Twist and Shout, Sing If You Can, and Killer Karaoke which are sent and licensed by Zodiak Rights (now Banijay).